Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/04_parse_grouped.py') }}

 Because `parse_jelly_grouped` returns a generator, each iteration receives **one** graph, keeping memory usage bounded to the current frame.
-Thus, large datasets and live streams can be processed efficiently.
+So, large datasets and live streams can be processed efficiently.

 ### Streaming event parser